MilkyBowls/DB-Survivor/README.md

-# DBZ: Ki Chronicles 🔥
+# DBZ: Survivor 🔥

-**DBZ: Ki Chronicles** is a fast-paced 2D action game built in Unity, inspired by *Vampire Survivors* and set in the Dragon Ball universe.
+**DBZ: Survivor** is a fast-paced 2D action game built in Unity, inspired by *Vampire Survivors* and set in the Dragon Ball universe.
 You battle waves of enemies, unlock powerful transformations, and explore procedurally generated environments using Ki-based combat.

 ---